-The full range of facilities which will be available when the Union is completed include a cafeteria service and other dining facilities, a large shopping centre, cloak room, banking and hairdressing facilities, showers, common rooms, games rooms, reading rooms, etc.
+The full range of facilities provided by the Union include a cafeteria service and other dining facilities, a large shopping centre. cloak room, banking and hairdressing facilities, showers, a women's lounge, common rooms, games rooms, reading rooms. etc.

-The constitutional objects of the Union are "to create opportunities to encourage the development of social and intellectual intercourse between members of the Union; to provide premises and other amenities which shall be the common meeting ground and social centre for members of the Union; to secure the co-operation of members of the Union in furthering the interests of the University; to generally organise and direct such activities as may be deemed appropriate for giving expression to the interests of members of the Union or for carrying out any of the objects aforesaid".
+The constitutional objects of the Union are "to create opportunities to encourage the development of social intellectual intercourse between members of the Union; to provide premises and other amenities which shall be the common meeting ground and social centre for members of the Union; to provide facilities for the refreshment, entertainment, recreation and convenience of members of the Union; to secure the co-operation of members of the Union in furthering the interests of the University: to generally organise and direct such activities as may be deemed appropriate for giving expression to the interests of members of the Union or for carrying out any of the objects aforesaid".